-Here you find thoughts, writing, articles, things that interest me, things I like and that inspire me, other work stuff I do.
+Here you find thoughts, writing, articles, things that I like, that interest me and who or what inspire me.
 Hope you like it ;)

 (Everyone has nicknames - as a child my friends called me Silly.)

 The pressure to be extraordinary, to get done at least two best four things the same time, to be quick – because everything is prior and needed immediatly to be done, to learn fast, to have a degree, to look good while doing all above...

 And because the ones around you are in this circle too, they project their fears, anger, hurry, uncounsiousness, comparison, responsibility onto you.

 If you are fully in it, you can loose contact to yourself easily.
 In those moments it is so rare that people take a break, breath and feel.

 This is the rush that I see in a lot of women and men and also in me.

 The ego that kicks in in times like this, when you are overloaded and it runs crazy.